Johannes von Müller: Biography

-On his return to Geneva (1783) he accepted the post of reader to the brother of his old patron, Tronchin, and occupied himself with remodelling his published work of 1780.
+On his return to Geneva (1783), he accepted the post of reader to the brother of his old patron, Tronchin, and occupied himself with remodeling his published work of 1780.
 In order to improve his financial position, he accepted early in 1786 the post of librarian to Friedrich Karl Joseph von Erthal, the prince-elector and of archbishop of Mainz, who bestowed many important offices upon him and obtained his elevation to nobility from the emperor Leopold II. in 1791.
-In June 1786 he issued vol. i. (reaching to 1412) and two years later vol. ii. (to 1436) of the definitive form of his Swiss history, which was received with great praise.
+In June 1786 he issued volume I (reaching to 1412) and two years later volume II (to 1436) of the definitive form of his Swiss history, which was received with great praise.
 In 1787 he issued an important political tract, Zur Darstellung des Fürstenbundes, and also Briefe zweier Domherren.
-But in October 1792 Mainz was taken by the French, so that Müller had to seek for another post.
-In February 1793 he entered the service of Emperor Francis II as an imperial aulic councillor.
+Then, in October 1792, Mainz was taken by the French, so Müller had to seek for another post.
+In February 1793 he entered the service of Emperor Francis II as an imperial Aulic Councilor.

-At Vienna he spent many years, becoming chief librarian of the imperial library in 1800, and in 1795 he issued vol. iii. (to 1443) of his Swiss history.
+At Vienna he spent many years, becoming chief librarian of the imperial library in 1800, and in 1795 he issued volume III (to 1443) of his Swiss history.
 In 1804 he became historiographer, war councillor, and member of the Academy at Berlin.
-In 1805 vol. iv. (to 1475) of his Swiss history appeared.
+In 1805, volume IV (to 1475) of his Swiss history appeared.
 He edited the works of Herder, and wrote various treatises for the Academy, including Über die Geschichte Friedrich's II (On the history of Frederick II).

 In 1802/03 a protégé, Fritz von Hartenberg, cheated Müller out of his entire fortune in a homosexual scandal.
 The young man faked love letters from a Hungarian Count Batthyány and declared his love for Müller.
 The scandal and political intrigue, during which Müller narrowly avoided a morality suit, became known as the Hartenberg Affair.
 Müller's love letters to the supposed Batthyány are an important window on same-sex desire in Goethe's time.

 In 1806 he became strongly inclined towards Napoleon, by whom he was received in audience after the Battle of Jena (November 1806), and from whom he accepted (end of 1807) the office of secretary of state for the Kingdom of Westphalia, exchanging this position early in 1808 for the posts of privy councillor and general director of public instruction.
-At the end of 1808 he published vol. v. (to 1489) of his great work.
+At the end of 1808 he published volume V (to 1489) of his great work.
 He died at Kassel on 29 May 1809.